 Removing comments from a web browser is simple:

-- Confirm to remove the comment
+- Confirm to remove the comment.

-Although this may not be an ideal solution like a simple checkbox that will permanently disable comments, this does give you some control over unwanted content.
+Although this may not be an ideal solution, like a simple checkbox that will permanently disable comments, this does give you some control over unwanted content.

 How to Turn Off Comments on Facebook Groups

 - Scroll through until you find the post you’d like to disable comments on.

-If you’re controlling your own Facebook group, you’ll be able to correct and delete comments with ease, so stick to your own pages that give you administrative approval.
+If you’re controlling your own Facebook group, you’ll be able to correct and delete comments with ease, so stick to the pages that give you administrative approval.
 This way, you’ll have more control over your content and how people respond to it.
 You can also privatize your group, so only those you let in will be able to comment.